···

 Two Minutes to Breathe

-If everything feels like too much right now, try these.
-Each takes less than two minutes.
+If everything feels like too much right now, each of these takes less than two minutes.